jhumelsine/jhumelsine.github.io/_posts/2024-11-06-abstraction-cohesion.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/fd/State_Machine.jpg?20090820151828" alt="State Machine Diagram" title="Image Source: https://commons.wikimedia.org/wiki/File:State_Machine.jpg" width = "35%" align="left" style="padding-right: 20px;">

-Another egregious example of low cohesion, which I've seen all too often, is __state machine__ behavior (blog TBD) that has been distributed across the implementation.
-This tends to occur when a class has a `private` attribute often with the name similar to `status` or `state`.
-Its type is often an `enum`, but I've also seen it as a `boolean` and even a `String`.
+Another common example of low cohesion I’ve seen is __state machine__ behavior (blog TBD) spread across the implementation.
+This usually happens when a class has a private attribute named something like `status` or `state.` Its type is often an `enum`, but I've also seen it as a `boolean` and even a `String`.
 Its implied privacy is violated with `get` and `set` accessors, which provide direct access to the `private` attribute.

 Rather than keep the state machine behavior encapsulated within the class, the class is mainly the place were `state` or `status` resides.
 Other classes will `get` the `state`, make business logic decisions and `set` the `state` with a new value.
 Not only does this low cohesive design distribute the __state machine__ implementation across far flung areas of the design, it distributes the knowedge.
 It makes it more difficult to know the __known state__ of the __state machine__.

 With cohesion software elements, a change to one element may require a change to the other related cohesive elements, like how a change in screw head causing a change in the screwdriver.
 With highly cohesive software elements, they are close enough to one another, such as in the same package, making it more likely that all required updates will occur consistently.

 I consider the methods of an `interface` cohesive when:
-* The methods are functionally related to and support one another.
+* The methods are functionally related and support each other.
 * The removal of one of the methods diminishes the whole.

 The traditional [Create, Read, Update and Delete](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (CRUD) operations are cohesive in my mind.
 Remove anyone of them, and the remaining operations are incomplete.
 Once, the requirements for my featured contained Create, Update and Delete requirements for a set of domain elements, but there were no Read requirements.
 I asked my requirements creator why I was implementing these features for data for which there were no requirements to read the data. _Oops._